SeduceProject/piseduce_doc/_posts/behind_the_scenes/2021-07-23-picluster-shopping-list.md

 DUB-1312)** (**35 euros**) to configure the pimaster as a gateway between the cluster and another network.
 Now, we are ready to connect all the devices and configure the software stack.

-We hope that we have addressed your concern about the hardware configuration of PiSeduce clusters.
+We hope that we have addressed all the concerns about the hardware configuration of PiSeduce clusters.
 The total cost for our cluster is about **a thousand euros**.

-**Pro Tips**: To organize your Raspberrys in a beautiful tower, we buy 40 Male/Female Threaded Standoffs (M3 x M3).
+**Pro Tips**: To organize our Raspberrys in a beautiful tower, we buy 40 Male/Female Threaded Standoffs (M3 x M3).
 We choose to use the 16mm long (hexagonal body + threaded head) standoffs.
 We build towers of 8 Raspberrys using 4 standoffs per Raspberry (2 for the board and 2 for the PoE HAT) and four more standoffs to build the small legs of the tower.